AlexeyALeonov/nextcloud-app/README.md

 for integration tests

-## Known issues and improvements
+## Known issues

-- Using external storage is slower than necessary because NextCloud request objects metadata separately during the same HTTP request.
-This can be improved by caching the results at the initial list operation.
-- Under unknown circumstances a segfault seems to occur.
+- Enabling Xdebug profiling or debugging will cause a segfault